jonathancraddock/mootparadox_grav/pages/03.outdoors/my-first-season-of-wild-swimming/item.md

 ![chollerford-sunset](chollerford-sunset.jpg "chollerford-sunset")
 *Swimming off into the sunset*

-After two full seasons of outdoor swimming (one in a wetsuit and one without) and now well into the third (so far, without) I'll summarise the kit I've found useful.
+Wrapping all this up, after two full seasons of outdoor swimming (one in a wetsuit and one without) and now getting into the third (so far, without a wetsuit) I'll summarise the kit I've found useful.

 * Try Speedo Endurance+ or similar costumes; personally I like their aqua-shorts, but they're available in various cuts, both men's and women's.
 The fabric is tougher than other trunks and snug fitting.
 If you normally swim in baggy swim shorts you won't appreciate how horrific loose fabric shorts are until you've swum in decent trunks.
 * Buy a wetsuit.
-Cold water swimming is amazing and you should try it, but if you live in the north of England and enjoy longer swims, realistically you are going to be a whole lot more comfortable in a wetsuit.
+Cold water swimming is amazing and you should try it, but if you live in the north of England and sometimes enjoy longer swims, realistically you are going to be a whole lot more comfortable in a wetsuit.
 * Find a bright coloured silicone hat that covers your ears.
 * Consider a tow-float.
 They're reassuring, and mandatory at many organised events and venues.
 Weigh up whether you want more storage vs a lighter, compact model.
 * I've found microfibre changing robes to be excellent.
 Don't worry about sizes - just buy XL - the more space the better.
 Compared to a regular towel they pack very small and dry faster.
 Mine is a "Fit-Flip" which sell on Amazon for around £25, and they have a press-stud loop which can be used to hang it from a tree branch.